fivequarters/fusebit.io/src/_blog/_posts/using-stackoverflow-with-everyauth.md

 };
 ```

-**Note:** This wrapper only supports GET requests to StackOverflow API, but it can be easily modified to support other methods.
+**Note:** This wrapper only supports GET requests to Stack Overflow API, but it can be easily modified to support other methods.

 Now, let’s see the magic that happens behind the `send.render` function!
 We need to display the data.
-We will use a simple template engine called [pug](https://www.npmjs.com/package/pug), which allows us to quickly render an HTML page with the data returned from StackOverflow.
+We will use a simple template engine called [pug](https://www.npmjs.com/package/pug), which allows us to quickly render an HTML page with the data returned from Stack Overflow.

 Install the dependency and set it as the default view engine: